blockvished/online/README.md

 - **Storage:** IPFS (encrypted via Lighthouse sdk)
 - **Utilities:** Wagmi, Viem, RainbowKit for wallet and contract interactions
 - **Indexer:** Envio for real-time blockchain data indexing
+- **Free LLMs** Usage of free llms to make the frontend like Chatgpt, Claude, and Gemini Flash

 ---